reachmanak/Loan-Prediction/README.md

 ### [Assignment](assignment.md)

 ## Project/Goals
 To bulid a loan estimator model for deployment.
-This project is elping us predict if loans should be provided or not.
+This project is helped us predict if loans should be provided or not to customers

 ## Hypothesis
 • Salary: Applicant with high income should have more chances of loan approval.